AdobeDocs/journey-optimizer-apis/src/pages/references/authentication.md

 **ACCESS_TOKEN**: Your personal access token

 **API_KEY**: your personal API Key.
 It is provided in Adobe Developer after creating a new integration to Adobe Journey Optimizer Service.

+**Permissions needed**

+You need to grant developer and API access control with the Experience Platform permissions.

+After creating integrations on Adobe Developer Console, your account must have developer and user permissions for an Experience Platform product profile in Adobe Admin Console.
+Read this [documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#grant-developer-and-api-access-control).

+Note that you need to be sure to assign the new API profile to the expected roles in the [permissions section](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#assign-api-to-a-role)

+Depending on the API, different permissions need to be configured:

+* **Capping API** needs the "Manage Journeys Events, Data Sources and Action" permission to the targeted sandbox (Capping is configured at sandbox level).
+* **Throttling API** needs the "Manage Journeys Events, Data Sources and Action" permission to the production sandbox (Throttling can only be configured on the production sandbox)